Designating Mexican Cartels as Foreign Terrorists: What It Means

 President Donald J. Trump recently announced the United States is on its way to formally designating some of Mexico’s cartels as Foreign Terrorist Organizations (FTOs).
 The move will have a global impact on the day-to-day capabilities of a designee to operate with impunity.
-As this designation process comes into effect, it is vital the pubic understands what a potential designation means and how it becomes a reality.
+If this designation process comes into effect, it is vital the pubic understands what a potential designation means and how it becomes a reality.

 THE PROCESS